Graduate entry to Optometry

 Bachelor degree in Biomedical Science holders or students who are in progress of their first bachelor’s degree in Biomedical Science may be eligible to apply for graduate entry into the Doctor of Optometry (DOpt).
 Students who are in progress of their first bachelor’s degree may apply during their final year, with any course offer being conditional on completion of all bachelor’s degree requirements by 31 December of the year prior to commencement in the DOpt.

-Graduate entry into the DOpt is a competitive process based on GPA and an interview process.
+Graduate entry into the DOpt is a competitive process based on GPA and an interview.
 Places are limited and are awarded to the highest-ranking applicants.

 To be considered for admission into the DOpt, an applicant must have: